nath1710/Login-bruteforce-script/README.md

 3. Foxy proxy and burpsuite configuration is performed

 ### Laboratory resolution
 I ran Burp and sent invalid credentials on the login page.
-In Proxy > HTTP history, I located the POST /login request, highlighted the username parameter and sent it to Burp Intruder.
+In **Proxy > HTTP history, I located the POST /login request**, highlighted the username parameter and sent it to Burp Intruder.
 I set up a Sniper attack with a list of usernames and, by comparing the length of the server responses, identified the correct user.
 Then, I set the password parameter to load and repeated the process with a list of passwords, detecting the correct one in the same way.
 Finally, I logged in with the obtained credentials and accessed the account to complete the lab.